Penny (The Big Bang Theory): Development

 In the original, unaired pilot of The Big Bang Theory, the conception of the female lead was very different.
 She was called Katie, and was envisioned as "a street-hardened, tough-as-nails woman with a vulnerable interior".
 Sheldon and Leonard would "approach her with honesty, to draw the real, sensitive Katie out".
 The role was played by Amanda Walsh.
 However, the test audiences reacted to the character negatively, seeing her as too mean.
 Because of this, the character was changed, and the role was recast.
-Marisa Tomei, Tara Reid, Elizabeth Berkley, and Jodi Lyn O'Keefe were considered.
+Marisa Tomei, Tara Reid, Elizabeth Berkley, and Jodi Lyn O'Keefe were all also considered for the role.

-In the shows early seasons, Penny was portrayed as a dim, but beautiful young woman who was out of Leonard's league.
+In the show's early seasons, Penny was portrayed as a young woman who was out of Leonard's social league.
 But the character developed into a more complex individual with high emotional intelligence, social skills, and work ethic.
+She became integral to the friend group consisting of Leonard, Sheldon, herself, Howard, Bernadette, Raj and Amy, and was there for them all over the years, particularly as a sister-cum-motherly figure to Sheldon.

 Characterization

 Personality

-Penny is originally from a small town outside of Omaha, Nebraska.
+Penny is from a small town outside of Omaha, Nebraska.

-She is a Sagittarius, born on December 2.
-She has full confidence in pseudoscientific concepts such as horoscopes, psychics, and Voodoo, which has led to repeated mocking from both Sheldon and Leonard along with criticisms of their accuracy.
+She has full confidence in pseudoscientific concepts such as horoscopes, psychics, and Voodoo, which has led to repeated mocking from both Sheldon and Leonard (primarily the former) along with criticisms of their accuracy.

 In contrast to the rest of the group, Penny is neither well-educated nor savvy in a specific field and is generally somewhat dim-witted, but she has great social skills and is more streetwise than her neighbors.
 She is knowledgeable about popular culture.
-She is messy and disorganized.
+She is messy, disorganized, and highly irresponsible (both personally and financially).

 Having dropped out of community college prior to the start of the series, she is the only regular character with less education than Howard Wolowitz, who has a master's degree.
 In season six, she returns to college, taking a history class and hiding it from the rest of the group.
 She initially performs terribly in her college classes.
 It is revealed in later seasons that Penny has continued her education, taking both an acting and a psychology class.

-When expressing feelings of anger or upset, other characters have compared her to The Hulk, a "rabid wolverine", and "killer robots".
+When she is expressing feelings of anger or frustration, other characters have compared her to The Hulk, a "rabid wolverine", and "killer robots".

 Penny's poor driving ability and failure to maintain her vehicle are acknowledged throughout the series.
 She is known to ignore her check engine light and has left her passenger side wing mirror in a parking lot somewhere in Hollywood after trying to park her car.
-She has hit a Mercedes in a parking lot and knocked the side-view mirror off of Bernadette's car; not leaving a note in either incident.
+She also hit a Mercedes in a parking lot and knocked the side-view mirror off Bernadette's car; not leaving a note in either incident.
 In season seven, her car engine fails and she receives a new car from Leonard.